Test-Time Scaling of Reasoning Models for Machine Translation: Related Work

 \section{Related Work}

-\paragraph{Machine Translation with Large Language Models} LLMs have rapidly advanced machine translation, with growing emphasis on open-weight systems that balance translation quality, multilingual coverage, and general-purpose capabilities.
-Seed-X~\citep{cheng2025seed} introduces a 7B-parameter open-source family of translation-oriented LLMs trained on large-scale monolingual and bilingual corpora across 28 languages, achieving performance competitive with closed-source systems such as GPT-4o~\citep{hurst2024gpt} and Gemini-2.5~\citep{comanici2025gemini}.
-Similarly, Hunyuan-MT~\citep{zheng2025hunyuan} develops 7B-parameter models: Hunyuan-MT and Hunyuan-MT-Chimera, the latter integrates multiple outputs under a ``slow thinking'' paradigm to yield higher-quality translations, and ranks first in the WMT2025 shared task across 30 of 31 directions.
+\paragraph{Machine Translation with Large Language Models} The application of LLMs to machine translation has witnessed a paradigm shift.
+Foundational research demonstrated that general-purpose models, such as GPT-3, possess remarkable few-shot translation capabilities, challenging traditional supervised systems~\citep{brown2020language}.
+Subsequent empirical studies systematically evaluated these capabilities, revealing that while LLMs excel in high-resource languages and specific domains, they often require careful adaptation to match state-of-the-art baselines~\citep{hendy2023good, zhu-etal-2024-multilingual}.
+To address these limitations, researchers have developed sophisticated in-context learning strategies \citep{agrawal-etal-2023-context} and diverse prompting techniques~\citep{vilar-etal-2023-prompting}.
+Notably, recent work by~\citet{wu-etal-2025-please} highlights the efficacy of simple re-translation prompts over complex reasoning in general LLMs, suggesting that iterative refinement can significantly boost performance without elaborate chains of thought.
+Concurrently, the field is moving towards open-weight models that balance broad multilingual competence with translation specialization.
+Seed-X~\citep{cheng2025seedxbuildingstrongmultilingual} introduces a 7B-parameter open-source family of translation-oriented LLMs trained on large-scale monolingual and bilingual corpora across 28 languages, achieving performance competitive with closed-source systems such as GPT-4o~\citep{hurst2024gpt} and Gemini-2.5~\citep{comanici2025gemini}.
+Similarly, Hunyuan-MT~\citep{zheng2025hunyuan} develops 7B-parameter models: Hunyuan-MT and Hunyuan-MT-Chimera, the latter integrates multiple outputs under a ``slow thinking'' paradigm to yield higher-quality translations, and ranks first in the WMT2025 shared task across 30 of 31 directions~\citep{kocmi-etal-2025-findings}.
 Tower+~\citep{rei2025tower+} addresses the trade-off between translation specialization and general-purpose ability by combining continued pretraining, supervised fine-tuning, preference optimization, and reinforcement learning with verifiable rewards.